 (Click on the links below to learn more)

 CARES Act and Other Fishing Assistance Related to COVID-19

-On March 27, the House passed a $2.2 trillion coronavirus relief package, the Coronavirus Aid, Relief and Economic Security Act (CARES Act) (HR 748).
-It includes $300 million in funding for fisheries and aquaculture.
+On March 27,2020, the House passed a $2.2 trillion coronavirus relief package, the Coronavirus Aid, Relief and Economic Security Act (CARES Act) (HR 748).
+It included $300 million in funding for fisheries and aquaculture.
 Section 12005 of the CARES Act stipulates that funds are authorized to aid tribal, subsistence, commercial and charter fishery participants affected by the novel coronavirus.
 This section of the bill is aimed at supporting independent operators who are not otherwise covered by agriculture disaster assistance programs.
 To be eligible for relief, participants must have “revenue losses greater than 35 percent as compared to the prior five-year average revenue, or any negative impacts to subsistence, cultural, or ceremonial fisheries.”
 Funds may be awarded on a rolling basis “and within a fishing season to ensure rapid delivery of funds,” which will remain available until Sept.
 30, 2021.

 In addition to Section 12005, the bill provides $4 billion to cargo carriers, which help the seafood industry in moving product; $1,200 in relief for Americans with an income below $75,000 per year; adds $600/week to unemployment benefits for four months; gives $100 billion to hospitals and health providers and increases Medicare reimbursements for treating the coronavirus; gives $750 million to food banks, to Puerto Rico and the other territories for food assistance, and to programs for food distribution on American Indian reservations; makes $500 billion of loans or investments to businesses, states and municipalities, and $32 billion in grants to the airline industry; provides mortgage relief; and delays student loan payments.
 A detailed analysis is available on the Saving Seafood website.